NOVEMBER 20 IS THE TRANSGENDER DAY OF REMEMBRANCE.

 when we honor all the transgender and gender nonconforming people whose lives were lost due to acts of anti-transgender violence.

-96% of folks killed were BIPOC transfeminine folks, who often experience trans misogynoir – the intersections of transphobia, misogyny, and anti-Blackness or racism.
+Most of those killed were BIPOC trans feminine folks, who often experience trans misogynoir – the intersections of transphobia, misogyny, and anti-Blackness.

 STOPPING TRANS MURDERS IS EVERYONE’S RESPONSIBILITY